Ever wondered who builds the best manufactured homes or what determines a good factory-built home from a bad one?

 Still, factory constructed homes have far fewer variables that could interfere with the home quality compared to site-built home construction.

 The best manufactured homes will come from dealers that have excellent customer service after the sale.

 The relationship between dealer and builder is crucial.
-Does the builder support the dealer and help them correct problems efficiently or is there a bunch of red-tape that both dealer and buyer need to maneuver through?
+Does the builder support the dealer and help them correct problems efficiently or is there a bunch of red-tape that both dealers and buyers need to maneuver through?

-Does the dealer and builder play the blame game?
+Do the dealer and builder play the blame game?
 The blame game is a well-known ploy in the industry.
-SInce manufactured homes typically only have a 1 year warranty the dealer makes an effort to run that time out by claiming that the buyer’s problem is the builder’s responsibility.
-The builder pushes the blame back to the dealer and this goes on until the 1 year warranty is up.
+Since manufactured homes typically only have a 1-year warranty the dealer makes an effort to run that time out by claiming that the buyer’s problem is the builder’s responsibility.
+The builder pushes the blame back to the dealer and this goes on until the 1-year warranty is up.

 Spend time to research how a dealer and builder handle issues after the sale.

 Lastly, installation and set up play a huge role in the quest for the best manufactured homes.

 I’ve read that 80% of all manufactured home buyers’ complaints are caused by improper or incomplete installation.
 If that is indeed true, it’s a fairly easy issue to handle: just make sure the best installers are installing your home.

 You can have every inch of a home customized and stand in the factory to watch it being built but it won’t matter if it is installed improperly.

 A luxury manufactured home installed incorrectly will age quicker and have more issues than an entry-level model that has been installed correctly.